Ransomware

 4. CREATE A COMMUNICATION PLAN

-If you are planning on dealing with a ransomware attack, it is important to have a communication plan in place beforehand.
-By establishing clear lines of communication with your employees, clients, and other stakeholders, you can ensure that everyone is aware of what is happening and knows how to respond.
-You should also keep track of the ransom demand made by the ransomware virus, as this will help you decide on the appropriate course of action.
-By having a communication plan in place, you can reduce the chances of a ransomware attack causing major damage to your business.
+If you plan to deal with a ransomware attack, establish a communication plan beforehand.
+By setting clear communication lines with your employees, clients, and other stakeholders, you ensure everyone knows what is happening and how to respond.
+Track the ransom demand made by the ransomware virus to help decide the appropriate course of action.
+Having a communication plan reduces the chances of a ransomware attack causing major damage to your business.

 5. TEST YOUR INCIDENT RESPONSE PLAN: